 The needs of businesses vary from industry to industry and it is crucial the One-Stop System not only fully understands these differences but also responds appropriately to them.
-The Orange County, Anaheim and Santa Ana Workforce Investment Boards (WIBs) understand the importance of creating a demand-driven system and together presented the "Industry Summit Series" project in 2008-2009 as a significant step towards differentiating between varying industry's unique needs and then strategizing on how the One-Stop System can best meet those needs throughout Orange County.
-The Summit Series sought to resolve the current disconnect between the types of training opportunities that are currently available and the actual industry need.
-The "Industry Summit Series" project convened four (4) separate Summits with different targeted partners, assisted by BW Research Partnership and the Orange County Business Council:
+The Orange County, Anaheim and Santa Ana Workforce Investment Boards (WIBs) understand the importance of creating a demand-driven system and together present industry summits in the region.

-Presentations to and findings from these industry forums, as well as related labor market reports, are posted below.
-If you have any questions about our labor market research or would like to learn more about these industries, please contact us at email@example.com
+Presentations and findings from these industry forums, as well as related labor market reports, are available at request.
+If you have any questions about our labor market research or would like to learn more about these industries, please contact us at firstname.lastname@example.org

 The Workforce Innovation Fund IT Cluster Competitiveness Project

 The Employment and Training Administration (ETA), U.S. Department of Labor (DOL), recently awarded Orange County a $3,000,000 Workforce Innovation Fund grant for the Information Technology Cluster Competiveness Project.
 The “Information Technology Cluster Competitiveness Project” will implement a new approach for engaging business and education stakeholders in an intensive planning process concerning the education and training needs of companies in Information Technology (IT) across Orange County.

 Produce a “roadmap” that plots a course to address “just in time” training needs, those just around the bend and the long-range workforce needs of industries in which IT skills are a critical element to companies’ success, resulting in 5* pilot programs: